wp-plugins/url-shortener/readme.txt

 **Future Versions and on:**

 *  More services/features can be added upon request (http://code.google.com/p/url-shortener-plugin/issues/list)
-*  Do Note that due to my increasing need to concentrate on my studies and a lack of financial contribution from such plugin development, I can possibly accede to all requests.
+*  Do note that due to my increasing need to concentrate on my studies, and a lack of financial contribution from such plugin development, I cannot possibly accede to all requests.

 **Support via:**